alphaXiv/TinyRecursiveModels/README.md

 Tips
 - Set `+run_name=<name>` to label runs; checkpoints land in `checkpoints/<Project>/<Run>/`.
 - Use `torchrun` for multi-GPU.
 Replace `--nproc-per-node` with your GPU count.
-- macOS is fine for dataset prep and evaluation on CPU; training targets Linux GPUs.

 ### ARC-AGI-1 (attention, multi-GPU)